Roko's Basilisk is a theory that posits the idea that an artificial superintelligence (AI) could be

 The basilisk is mostly based on assumption, and a number of conditions would need to be met in

 order for it and the stated scenarios to come into existence.
+One such condition depends on the

-that creating infinite simulations and punishing people for past inaction isn't a waste of time
+AI not only considering that creating infinite simulations and punishing people for past inaction

-and resources once it already exists, but that it can also sufficiently create a near-perfect copy
+isn't a waste of time and resources once it already exists, but that it can also sufficiently

-order to correctly determine whether they assisted in its creation or not.
+create a near-perfect copy of a person in order to correctly determine whether they assisted in its

 Another hindrance to the theory would come from an instance a person refuses to

-such as blackmail, to influence their actions.
-In such a case, it wouldn't make sense for the AI to
+such a case, it wouldn't make sense for the AI to employ this tactic.

 Theoretical rebuttals aside, many people have spoken in favour of AI and downplayed the risk